 In NPR’s interview with Alvar, she stated that with this collection she was interested in telling stories that were not the “sentimental” Filipino versions of stories about immigrants who are “cheerful, hardworking, obedient [workers],” heroically sending money back home to take care of their families.
 She wanted to dig deeper, to move beyond the stereotypical narrative, to expose the surprising connections Filipinos make with each other and with non-Filipinos while both home and abroad.
 These nine stories—one of which is novella length—do just that and more.
 Many of these characters would not have spoken to each other had they still resided in the Philippines, but now they are looking for some semblance of home.
 The stories do what great writing does: illuminate the people in the margins, doing what they can to find where they belong.

 Lauren Rheaume has held various titles since she started at Grub in 2012 (including Registrar, Registration & Operations Coordinator, and Office Manager).
 As HR & Operations Manager, she handles vendor relations, manages the internship program, and with the support our Finance & Operations Coordinator, oversees operations of the organization.
 She also handles benefits administration, instructor payroll, and other finance tasks.
 Lauren is a graduate of Bridgewater State University and hails from the south coast of Massachusetts.
 When she's not spending hours staring at spreadsheets at her desk, you'll find her writing and reading essays, infusing bourbon and experimenting with cocktails, and practicing yoga in hopes of finally achieving crow pose.
-She is a graduate of the inaugural Essay Incubator program and has been published at Boston Accent, Punctuate and the GrubWrites blog.See other articles by Lauren Rheaume
+She is a graduate of the inaugural Essay Incubator program and her work is published or forthcoming at Boston Accent, Punctuate., Crack the Spine - Neighbors Anthology, and the GrubWrites blog.See other articles by Lauren Rheaume